opendocsg/slw-judgments-backfill/2003_SGHC_103/report.md

 **Whether the sentence was manifestly excessive or crushing**

 28     Counsel for the appellant submitted that the total sentence of nine years and six months and 24 strokes was manifestly excessive given the circumstances of the case.
-The sentencing court, in exercising its discretion to impose consecutive sentences, must have regard to the one transaction rule and the totality principle: _Kanagasuntharam v PP_ [1992] 1 SLR 81.
+The sentencing court, in exercising its discretion to impose consecutive sentences, must have regard to the one transaction rule and the totality principle: _Kanagasuntharam v PP_ <span class="citation">[1992] 1 SLR 81</span>.

 29     The totality principle has two limbs.
 As I observed in _Kanagasuntharam v PP_ , a cumulative sentence may offend the totality principle if the aggregate sentence is substantially above the normal level of sentences for the most serious of the individual offences involved, or if its effect is to impose on the offender a ‘crushing sentence’ not in keeping with his records and prospects.

-30     In _Maideen Pillai v PP_ [1996] 1 SLR 161, I elaborated on the notion of a ‘crushing sentence’ in the following terms:
+30     In _Maideen Pillai v PP_ <span class="citation">[1996] 1 SLR 161</span>, I elaborated on the notion of a ‘crushing sentence’ in the following terms:

  [T]he sentencing court will bear in mind at all times the second limb of the totality principle, that is, the need to avoid an aggregate sentence so harsh as to be ‘crushing’ in its effect on the offender.
 Where consecutive sentences are imposed on an offender, the overall punishment should be in proportion to the overall gravity of his criminal conduct, taking into account the circumstances in which he offended and also the pattern of his previous behaviour.
 [Emphasis added]